infinum/android-library-template/SETUP.md

   - [ ] Add the project name
   - [ ] Add the missing information based on the comments in the file
 - [ ] Add code owners to the `.github/CODEOWNERS` file if applicable
+- [ ] Define a changelog strategy[^1]
 - [ ] Delete the `SETUP.md` file

+### Project information

+If your project needs to provide additional information like backward compatibility, system status or similar, include it to the `README.md` file of additional file in a clear and informative format (e.g. compatibility matrix, table, timeline, etc.).
+Also, if there is a need for additional information for contributors, additional security measures or specific license, update and adjust related files.

+### Issue templates

+The same applies to issue and pull request templates, where you can adjust information based on the project requirements or required checks in the list (e.g., testing types, performance information, accessibility, etc.).

 ## Optional changes